About Avastin: Dosing

 Avastin is indicated for the treatment of recurrent glioblastoma in adults.

-- Advise females of reproductive potential to use effective contraception during treatment with Avastin and for 6 months after the last dose of Avastin
+- Patients should also use effective contraception during treatment and for 6 months following the last dose of Avastin

-- Advise nursing women not to breastfeed during treatment with Avastin and for 6 months following their last dose of treatment
+- Nursing mothers should not breastfeed during treatment and for 6 months following their last dose of treatment

 Duration of Avastin treatment